 The kidneys are two bean-shaped organs, each about the size of a fist.
-They are positioned near the middle of your back, on either side of the backbone (spine).
+They are deep inside your abdomen, positioned near the middle of your back, on either side of the spine.

 The kidneys are part of the body’s urinary system.
-Their main role is to filter and clean blood by removing excess water, salts and waste products.
-These filtered materials are turned into urine.
+When they filter the blood, they remove excess water and waste products and turn these into urine.
 Urine travels from each kidney into a funnel called the renal pelvis, then through a tube called the ureter, and into the bladder.

 Urine is stored in the bladder until urination, when it leaves the body through a tube called the urethra.
 In women, the urethra is a short tube in front of the vagina.
 In men, the tube is longer and passes through the prostate and penis.